 From the perspective of Austrian Business Cycle Theory. this post will explore the questions of whether there really is a corporate debt bubble — and, if there is, when we can expect it to burst.
 But first, let’s define corporate debt.

 According to Federal Reserve Statistical Release Z.1, Financial Accounts of the United States, the non-financial “corporate business debt” sector consists of all private for-profit domestic non-financial corporations.
 S Corporations, which have 35 or fewer stockholders and are taxed as if they were partnerships, are included in this sector.
-Corporate farms are also included, where some of those individuals working amongst them may be looking to contact National Debt Relief to help them on a one to one level outside of their company woes.
+Corporate farms are also included.
 Holding companies and equity real estate investment trusts (REITs), which are considered financial businesses, are excluded from this sector.
-This is doesn’t ignore the personal debt of employees of these businesses, some of which may use something similar to this debt payoff planner to help with their finances.

 Corporate Business Debt outstanding totaled $20.2 trillion at the end of 2017, an increase of $7.3 trillion from the cyclical low of $12.9 trillion at the end of 2009.
 (See Figure 1.)
 This reflects a 56.6% increase over that eight-year period.